Joseph Neville: Early life

 Neville married Agnes Brown in Bedford County, Virginia in 1764.
-They would have ten children, including Joseph Neville II, although only six reached adulthood.
+They would have ten children.

 Career

 In 1772, when Alexander White accepted the position of King's attorney (prosecutor) for Hampshire County, Neville (or his father as discussed below) replaced him in the part-time position of delegate to the House of Burgesses.
 Although a relatively recent settler, he served alongside non-resident lawyer and real estate investor John Mercer.
 Both men won re-election in 1774, during Lord Dunmore's War (during which his brother John Neville was a Virginia militia officer).
 As the colony chafed under what Virginians called the Intolerable Acts, Joseph Neville signed the non-importation pact in May 1774, and Mercer signed in August.
 Relatively new and unpopulated counties west of the Appalachians had difficulty funding the travel of representatives to the state capital, either when it was Williamsburg (in the Tidewater region), or later Richmond, and travel was also difficult and time-consuming.
 Thus, his fellow Hampshire County delegate James Mercer actually lived in Fredericksburg, although the Mercer family owned land west of the Appalachian mountains (some of it involved in a long-running dispute with the Hite family) and were active in the Ohio Company which encouraged trans-Appalachian settlement.

 When the governor dissolved the legislature, Hampshire County voters continued to elect Neville and Mercer to represent them in the first four Revolutionary Conventions, held in Williamsburg and later Richmond, although no record exists that Neville actually appeared for any but the Fourth Convention (in the winter of 1775–1776).
 Voters then elected Neville and established pioneer Col. Abraham Hite to represent them in the House of Delegates in 1777–1778, but Enoch Innis replaced Neville for the 1778 session.
 Hampshire County voters elected Neville to his final term in the House of Delegates in 1780, and he served alongside Robert Parker.